cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

   * If the text string contains an EUI-64 of the form "HH-HH-HH-HH-HH-HH-HH-HH" where 'H' is one of the symbols '0'–'9' or 'A'–'F' it is encoded as a CBOR byte string prefixed with an initial byte set to '01', for a total length of 9.
 An EUI-64 mapped from a 48-bit MAC address (i.e., of the form "HH-HH-HH-FF-FE-HH-HH-HH) is encoded as a CBOR byte string prefixed with an initial byte set to '01', for a total length of 7.
   * Otherwise it is encoded as a CBOR text string.

-   If the 'issuer' field is the CBOR simple value null then 'issuer' is identical to 'subject'.
+   If the 'issuer' field is identical to 'subject' field it is encoded as CBOR null.

 * validity.
 The 'notBefore' and 'notAfter' fields are encoded as unwrapped CBOR epoch-based date/time (~time) where the tag content is an unsigned integer.
 In POSIX time, leap seconds are ignored, with a leap second having the same POSIX time as the second before it.
 Compression of X.509 certificates with the time 23:59:60 UTC is therefore not supported.
 Note that RFC 5280 mandates encoding of dates through the year 2049 as UTCTime, and later dates as GeneralizedTime.
 The value "99991231235959Z" (no expiration date) is encoded as CBOR null.